jakubgt/homelab-vault-gen/README.md

 ```

 ### 3. Choose Your Deployment Mode
-Open the Caddyfile and uncomment exactly **one** of the three site blocks:
+To choose your deployment mode, open the `Caddyfile`:
+> **💡 Note:** The `Caddyfile` is **pre-configured by default for Option 2 (Local Network Access)**.
+If this fits your environment, you do not need to make any changes.
 ```bash
 sudo nano /etc/caddy/Caddyfile
 ```
+If you require a different deployment method, ensure exactly one site block is uncommented at a time:

 * **Option 1 — `localhost` only** (zero-config, single machine): Caddy automatically trusts its own cert on the local machine.
 Best for trying the tool out before going further.
-* **Option 2 — local network** (LAN IP or `*.lan` hostname): Replace `HOST` in the Caddyfile with your server's IP or local hostname.
+* **Option 2 — local network** (LAN IP or `*.lan` hostname): Replace `HOST IP` in the Caddyfile with your server's IP or local hostname.
 Clients on *other* devices will see a browser warning until you install Caddy's root CA on them; the cert lives at `/var/lib/caddy/.local/share/caddy/pki/authorities/local/root.crt`.
 Right choice if you want HTTPS on a private network without a domain.
 * **Option 3 — public domain** (auto Let's Encrypt): Replace `vault.example.com` in the Caddyfile with your real domain.
 Requires DNS A/AAAA records and ports 80/443 reachable from the internet.
 No browser warnings.

 Validate the syntax before starting the service: